Obtaining a three-wheeled motorcycle licence (Class 6E)

-To obtain a Class 6E licence, which authorizes you to ride 3-wheel motorcycles, you must hold a Class 5 licence and complete a driving course.
+To obtain a Class 6E licence, which authorizes you to ride three-wheeled motorcycles, you must hold a Class 5 licence and complete a driving course.

-- hold a valid Class 6A, 6B or 6C probationary or regular motorcycle driver's licence
+- a valid Class 6A, 6B or 6C probationary motorcycle driver's licence

-- hold a valid Class 5 and Class 6E (3-wheel motorcycle) driver's licence
+- a valid Class 5 and Class 6E (three-wheeled motorcycle) driver's licence

 You do not need to hold a motorcycle licence to drive 3-wheel T-Rex- or Slingshot-type vehicles.
 A valid Class 5 driver’s licence allows you to operate such vehicles.